Le09/JOBifAI/README.md

 This is a work of fiction.
 Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

+## Steam version

+This is the Steam branch, which is the version that is distributed on Steam.
+It is hardwired to use `jobifai.woolion.art` as main server, and required the Steam API to work.
+The user must authenticate with Steam to play the game.
+The ability to configure the AI system had been entirely removed to comply with Steam's rules.
+The remarks regarding dev setup below are not relevant for this branch.

+The main branch (`master`) corresponds to the version on `itch.io`, which should be the one to work with if you are not on Steam, are looking to make changes, etc.

 ## Roadmap

 Version 1.0 is done :-)